COCOON

 COOPERATIVE CYBER PROTECTION FOR MODERN POWER GRIDS

-The electrification of the European Union (EU) is driving the decentralization and digitalization of Electrical Power and Energy Systems (EPES), incorporating Distributed Renewable Sources (DRES) as a pivotal pathway towards decarbonization and climate mitigation.
-However, the existing setups managed by Transmission System Operators (TSOs), Distributio System Operators (DSOs), and aggregators face cybersecurity challenges at the convergence of Information Technology (IT) and Operational Technology (OT).
-Recent geopolitical like the war in Ukraine, underscore the vulnerability of the interconnected EU power grid to malicious activities.
-In response, COCOON aims to deliver a practical cyber-physical sys solution for converged EPES.
+The electrification of the European Union (EU) is driving the decentralization and digitalization of Electrical Power and Energy Systems (EPES), incorporating Distributed Renewable Energy Sources (DRES) as a pivotal pathway toward decarbonization and climate mitigation.
+However, the existing setups managed by Transmission System Operators (TSOs), Distribution System Operators (DSOs), and aggregators face cybersecurity challenges at the convergence of Information Technology (IT) and Operational Technology (OT).
+Recent geopolitical events, such as the war in Ukraine, underscore the vulnerability of the interconnected EU power grid to malicious activities.
+In response, COCOON aims to deliver a practical cyber-physical system solution for converged EPES.

 The project has outlined key objectives to address the existing challenges.
-Firstly, it seeks to increase trustworthy information exchange by developing the COCOON Programmable (CPN).
-This CPN will accelerate data processing, forwarding, and control functionalities, providing a bottom-up solution for supporting computationally intensive cyber protection app Secondly, COCOON aims to implement an Early Warning System (EWS) for cooperative cyber-physical protection and operator training.
-This system, coupled with CPN functionality enhance real-time measurement, monitoring, and DL-based attack diagnosis.
+Firstly, it seeks to increase trustworthy information exchange by developing the COCOON Programmable Network (CPN).
+This CPN will accelerate data processing, forwarding, and control functionalities, providing a bottom-up solution for supporting computationally intensive cyber protection applications.
+Secondly, COCOON aims to implement an Early Warning System (EWS) for cooperative cyber-physical protection and operator training.
+This system, coupled with CPN functionality, will enhance real-time measurement, monitoring, and deep learning (DL)-based attack diagnosis.

-Thirdly, COCOON aims to enable real-time cyber-physical protection by mapping explicit OT properties to IT vulnerabilities, addressing cybersecurity challenges resulting from the convergence of IT with OT technologies.
-The project plans to provide a measurement-based methodology attributing threat vectors with violations of technical and physical constrain power distribution networks.
-Additionally, COCOON seeks to achieve data-driven detection of known and unknown (zero-day) exploits in converged IT/OT setups through the synergy graph-based data provenance and DL-based regression analysis.
+Thirdly, COCOON aims to enable real-time cyber-physical protection by mapping explicit OT properties to IT vulnerabilities, addressing cybersecurity challenges resulting from the convergence of IT and OT technologies.
+The project plans to provide a measurement-based methodology for attributing threat vectors with violations of technical and physical constraints in power distribution networks.
+Additionally, COCOON seeks to achieve data-driven detection of known and unknown (zero-day) exploits in converged IT/OT setups through synergy graph-based data provenance and DL-based regression analysis.

-In conclusion, COCOON’s comprehensive approach, aligned with EU ACER NCCS and SGAM framework, aims to significantly advance the state-of-the-art in cyber-physical protection for EPES setups, contributing to a more secure and resilient energy infrastructure in the EU.
+In conclusion, COCOON’s comprehensive approach, aligned with the EU ACER NCCS and SGAM frameworks, aims to significantly advance the state-of-the-art in cyber-physical protection for EPES setups, contributing to a more secure and resilient energy infrastructure in the EU.